World Plants Logo

 ID Characteristic

 Its flowers are solitary, about 6cm in diameter, with 5 bracts, 5 sepals, and 8-10 petals.
-The flowers are fleshy and golden-yellow, a color not common in Camellias.
-Another attractive feature of it is the pinky red new foliage.
+The flowers are fleshy and golden-yellow, a colour not common in Camellias.
+Another attractive feature is the pinkish red new foliage.

 Pests

-Diseases include gray leaf spot, anthracnose and root rot, among which gray leaf spot and anthracnose mainly damage leaves, while root rot mainly damages the root system.
+Diseases include grey leaf spot, anthracnose and root rot.
+Grey leaf spot and anthracnose mainly damage leaves, while root rot mainly damages the root system.
 Special fungicides should be used for treatment, such as bacteriostat, Bordeaux mixture, etc. At the same time, the diseased leaves should be removed in time for centralized destruction.
-The main pests of golden camellia are leaf roller moth, aphids, longhorn beetle, etc., which will harm the leaves and buds of golden camellia.
+The main pests of golden camellia are leaf roller moth, aphids, and longhorn beetle, which will harm the leaves and buds of golden camellia.
 It can be treated by spraying a certain dose of dimethoate, or by eliminating eggs and killing larvae to directly reduce pest damage.

 Habitat